hbkworld/streaming-spec/complex_types.md

 The time is mandatory for each signal.
 It is not part of the signal value.
 It can follow an implicit rule (most likely equidistant or linear) or may be explicit.

+## Time Stamp format

+We are going to use the B&K time stamping format.

+It uses a so called family time base, which is the base frequency of the time stamp counter.
+Absolute time stamps are 64 bits ticks since 1970 (unix epoch).

+The family time base frequency is determined as follows:
+2^k * 3^l * 5^m * 7^n Hz

+Where k, l, m and n range from 0 to 255.

 ## Linear Time
 Equidistant time is described as a [linear implicit rule](#Linear_Rule).